Occupational Health in Bahrain

 What is this right?

-- Employer obligations: Employers must provide a safe work environment, including proper ventilation, sanitation, protective equipment, and training on workplace hazards.
+- Employer obligations: Provide a safe work environment with proper ventilation, sanitation, protective equipment, and training on hazards.
+The summer outdoor work ban (July-August, 12-4 PM) is the most visible enforcement tool.

-- Occupational disease: If you develop a disease caused by your work conditions (chemical exposure, repetitive strain, hearing loss, etc.), your employer is liable for treatment and compensation.
+- Occupational disease coverage: If you develop a condition caused by work — chemical exposure, repetitive strain, hearing loss, respiratory illness — your employer is liable.
+The SIO covers treatment and compensation for Bahrainis; expatriates are covered through employer insurance.

-- Medical examinations: Workers in hazardous industries are entitled to periodic medical check-ups at the employer's expense.
+- Periodic medical exams: Workers in hazardous industries are entitled to regular health check-ups at the employer's expense.

-- Right to refuse dangerous work: You can refuse to perform tasks that pose an immediate and serious danger to your health or safety.
+- Right to refuse dangerous work: You can refuse tasks that pose an immediate, serious threat to your health or safety without facing retaliation.

 When does it apply?

-- You work in a hazardous environment (construction, chemicals, manufacturing) and are concerned about health risks.
+- You work in a hazardous environment (construction, chemicals, manufacturing) and have health or safety concerns.

 - You developed a health condition related to your work.